 Students are only permitted one extension per assignment and one deferral per examination/test/ placement (on the grounds of illness or other unavoidable and verifiable personal circumstances as per UC policies) unless otherwise approved.
 Students must make themselves available for deferred exams and tests which will be scheduled by the unit convenor no later than the Friday of Week 11.
 For placements, please refer to the unit's Canvas site for further details and requirements.
 Students are NOT PERMITTED to defer a deferred intra semester exam, test or placement.
 Any student unable to undertake the deferred intra semester exam, test, assignment or placement will receive a mark of zero or incomplete/fail grade for the assessment task.

 Students should note that this policy does not apply to deferred final exams which are centrally administered by the examinations office

 To pass this unit, you MUST MEET ALL the following requirements:

 - Satisfactory completion of Placement Activities and provide completed documentation as evidence of completion.

-- Students MUST attain an overall unit mark of 50% or higher.
+- Students MUST completed all assessment items and attain an overall unit mark of 50% or higher.